UniversalDependencies/docs/_vi/dep/acl-subj.md

 udver: '2'
 ---

-acl:subj is used for compound:pron is used for clausal modifier of noun (adnominal clause): the noun is the subject.
+acl:subj is used for clausal modifier of noun (adnominal clause): the noun is the subject.

 ~~~ sdparse
 Tôi đã gặp cô giáo dạy THCS .